YosaiProject/yosai/doc/docs/authentication.md

     # insert here
 ```

 As you can see, authentication entails a single method call: ``current_user.login(authc_token)``.
-The Subject API requires a single method call to authenticate, regardless of
-the underlying authentication strategy chosen.
+The Subject API requires a single method call to authenticate, regardless of the underlying authentication strategy chosen.

 Notice that remember_me is activated in the authentication token.
-Yosai
-features native 'remember me' support.
-'Remember Me' is a popular
-feature where users are remembered when they return to an application.
-Being able to remember your users offers them a more convenient user experience.
+Yosai features native 'remember me' support.
+'Remember Me' is a popular feature where users are remembered when they return to an application.
+Remembering your users offers a more convenient user experience for them, although it does come at a cost in security.

 ## Cryptographic Hashing
 For password-based authentication, Yosai uses the Passlib library for